gasparian/pure-kv/README.md

 Features:
  * doesn't depend on any third-party library;
+ * uses concurrent hash-map inside;
+ * time-to-live could be set to keys;
  * could be used both as an embedded storage and as a remote RPC server (RPC client provided);
- * uses concurrent hash-map inside;
  * could be dumped to disk and restored back with the full state;

 ## Install